lkodinsson/MARS/Core/Characters/Talents.md

 | 10 | 49 | +16 | +8 |
 | 11 | 60 | +18 | +9 |
 | 12 | 72 | +20 | +10 |

-Additionally, the amount of endurance recovered during both short and long rests is increased by an amount equal to half of this bonus.

 ## Weightlifter